larytet-py/image-mathching/README.md

 the lab Grzegorz Jakowicz is building.

 Script text-detection.py collects text boxes from the image, generate a "collage".
 The idea is that color palette matching will work better for areas containing text (it does).
+Fuzzy hashes like ssdeep can perform better as well when running only for areas in the image containing text.

 Links: